A home planetarium, also called a room planetarium, is a great way to bring the starry sky into your own room.

 - really good ratio between price and performance

 - clearly understandable instructions

 - expansion of the repertoire of celestial bodies by the purchase of additional discs possible

 - the second most expensive planetarium in my test

 The third planetarium in my highscore list is the National Geographic Astro Planetarium Multimedia.
 A and if it is one of the cheaper home planetaria, the price is reflected only conditionally in the quality.
 The stars and other celestial bodies are not displayed as clearly as on the first two projectors.

 For this, the National Geographic Astro Planetarium Multimedia, however, also brings positive Properties.
 It has a striking, fancy design, has been cleanly processed and contains many informative posters in scope of supply.
 Furthermore it has many functions.
 For example, it also allows playing music over a mobile phone or similar.

-Thereafter the Bresser junior Astro-Planetarium deluxe has just landed on the 4th place in the best list.
-In terms of price this model is even very good and therefore also my personal price-performance winner.
+After that, the Bresser junior Astro-Planetarium deluxe has just landed on the 4th place in the best list.
+In terms of price, this model is even very good and, therefore, also my price-performance winner.
 However, it "only" displays 8,000 celestial bodies simultaneously.
-Otherwise the Bresser junior Astro-Planetarium deluxe is convincing due to its easy handling, the rotating projector as well as the battery operation, whereby no annoying cables are in the way.
+Otherwise, the Bresser junior Astro-Planetarium deluxe is convincing due to its easy handling, the rotating projector as well as the battery operation, whereby no annoying cables are in the way.

 Besides the normal stars the constellations can also be displayed, which you can't detect directly otherwise.
 It is in the rating only behind the National Geographic Astro Planetarium Multimedia, as it has a pair of fewer features.